integreat-io/integreat/README.md

   the action you dispatch.
 - `match`: The match object is used to decide the right endpoint for an action.
   More one this in the [Match properties](#match-properties) section.
+- `validate`: This is an array of condition that have to be met in order for Integreat to proceed with the endpoint.
+The `condition` is a mutation pipeline that should return a truthy value for the validation to pass.
+Any falsy value will cause the validation to fail.
+If `validate` is missing or an empty array, no validation will be done.
+This may sound similar to `match`, but `validate` is only processed after a match is found, and if the validation fails, no other endpoint is considered.
+On a failing validation, the `failResponse` is returned as the response from this action, or a `badrequest` response if no `failResponse` is provided.
+There's also a shorthand, where you set `failResponse` to a string, which will be the `error` message of the `badrequest` response.
+The response is passed through the mutation pipeline.
 - `mutation`: A mutation pipeline for the endpoint.
 The pipeline is run for both actions going to a service and the response coming back, so keep this in mind when you set up this pipeline.
 See [Mutation pipelines](#mutations)